A Company of Knights are sent by the Frozen Seer into the Boreal Valley, an unfamiliar realm to the North.

 “We don’t have time,” someone says, “we need to eat.”

-“Our horses need rest,” the Cosmic Knight says, his steed now wobbling in the increasing winds.
+“Our horses need rest,” the Cosmic Knight says.
+His steeds wobbles in the increasing winds.

 “Are we not Knights of Gallantry?”
+She pleads.
 The Ring Knight’s voice breaks across the falling snow, but none turn to meet her gaze.

 HOSPITALITY AND TRADITION